moxalibudbud/etl-utility/docs/usage.md

 Unlike the source `url` (which names the exact blob to read), the output `url` is a **container/prefix**: the rendered `filename` is appended to it, the same way `path` + `filename` are joined for local output.
-The rendered output is buffered in memory and uploaded as a single block blob when the run ends;
-nothing is uploaded when no valid row was produced.
+The rendered output is streamed to a block blob as rows are pushed (an `io.Pipe` feeds the SDK's `UploadStream`, so memory use isn't proportional to output size); nothing is uploaded when no valid row was produced, and the blob is only committed — visible to readers — once the run ends without error.
 Error reports always stay on local disk (under `path`'s default, the OS temp dir).
 Source and output each carry their own `auth`, so a run can read from one storage account and write to another.

 | JSON key | Type | Required | Description |
 | --- | --- | --- | --- |